rust-ml/linfa/CONTRIBUTE.md

 5. For algorithms that require an RNG or random seed as input, use a constant seed for reproducibility
 6. When benchmarking multi-target the target count should be within the following range: [2, 4].
 7. In `BenchmarkId` include the values used to parametrize the benchmark.
 For example if we're doing Pls then we may have something like `Canonical-Nipals-5feats-1_000samples`
+8. Pass data as an argument to the function being benched.
+This will prevent Criterion from including data creation time as part of the benchmark.